 Answer: You can check out the prices for our classes here: https://www.lvshaolin.com/prices/

-Question: When can I enroll my child?
+Question: When can I enroll my child in the Boxing class?

 Question: How do I know that my child will stay interested?